ooni/probe-cli/internal/enginenetx/DESIGN.md

 3. use tactics for creating TLS connections that worked previously;

-4. recover ~quickly if the network condition change (e.g., if a bridge is discontinued, the code should ~quickly attempt other strategies);
+4. recover ~quickly if the conditions change (e.g., if a bridge is discontinued);

 5. adopt a censored-users-first approach where the strategy we use by default should allow for smooth operations _for them_ rather than prioritizing the